vorpalnet/blade/SECURITY.md

      address field alone will *not* reproduce it — the token is minted for whatever that field says, so the two agree and the socket is allowed.
 That is the mode working as configured, not the check failing.

-## Open items (next refinement)

-1. **TODO** Confirm logs/analytics/files had no EAR-level protection before the hardening (were they ever reachable unauthenticated in production?).
-2. **TODO** Corporate IdP details for JWT (issuer, JWKS, audience, roles claim, group→role map); wire the planned cloud OCCAS+BLADE test instance as the IdP.
-3. **Closed on 8.3, still open on 8.1** Distribute one `blade-security` JWT config to every admin WAR so JWT can guard the whole tier, not just `security`.
-On OCCAS 8.3 there is nothing to distribute: the container's OIDC provider is realm-level and guards the whole tier from one place, which is why the target moved there.
-On 8.1 the item stands as written.
-The §2a first-party pair is unaffected either way — `webrtc.json` and `blade-phone.json` still have to agree by hand on issuer and audience, and nothing checks that they do.
-4. **TODO** Exact OCCAS 8.1 JDBC digest provider class + install steps, for the edge/digest SIP mode.
-5. **Design** Ship the digest `sip.xml` variant (and decide whether it lives in `acl` or a dedicated edge-auth SIP app).